deanscameron/git-notes-with-mistakes/git.md

 git add my_file
 ```

-Include changes in a file into the next work chunk
+Include changes in a file into the next commit
 ==============================================

 ```